frank-xwang/RIDE-LongTailRecognition/README.md

 ### Hardware requirements
 8 GPUs with >= 11G GPU RAM are recommended.
 Otherwise the model with more experts may not fit in, especially on datasets with more classes (the FC layers will be large).
 We do not support CPU training, but CPU inference could be supported by slight modification.

-## How to get datasets
+## Dataset Preparation
 CIFAR code will download data automatically with the dataloader.
 We use data the same way as [classifier-balancing](https://github.com/facebookresearch/classifier-balancing).
 For ImageNet-LT and iNaturalist, please prepare data in the `data` directory.
-ImageNet-LT data should be the 2014 version.
 ImageNet-LT can be found at [this link](https://drive.google.com/drive/u/1/folders/1j7Nkfe6ZhzKFXePHdsseeeGI877Xu1yf). iNaturalist data should be the 2018 version from [this](https://github.com/visipedia/inat_comp) repo (Note that it requires you to pay to download now).
 The annotation can be found at [here](https://github.com/facebookresearch/classifier-balancing/tree/master/data).
 Please put them in the same location as below:

 ```
 data